zama-ai/fhevmjs/docs/sdk/getting_started.md

 });
 ```

+You can take a look at [this template](https://github.com/zama-ai/fhevmjs-react-template) for an example using Vite, React and TypeScript.

 #### Loading the library

 With a bundler such as Webpack or Rollup, imports will be replaced with the version mentioned in the `"browser"` field of the `package.json`.
 If you encounter any issues, you can force import of the browser package.